SAST Overview

 To view the account details for a specified account, users can click this button.
 The account details are displayed in a pop-up window, as shown below.

-At the bottom right of the Details page is a button that provides you with an alternate way to deactivate the SAST, which will stop the scanning of the repository, until it is re-activated.
+At the bottom right of the Details page is a button that provides you with an alternate way to deactivate the SAST.
+This will stop the scanning of the repository, until it is re-activated.